CoddingFlux/EmsWithSpringBoot/README.md

 RESTful APIs:
             Designed with REST principles, ensuring easy integration with other systems and services.

-Notifications:
-            Firebase Cloud Messaging (FCM) used to send notifications for important updates, such as new hires or policy changes.

 # Technologies Used:
             Spring Boot: For developing a scalable backend with robust RESTful services.

-            Firebase: For authentication, real-time database, and cloud messaging.
+            Firebase: For authentication, real-time database.

             Bootstrap: For responsive and mobile-friendly UI.